-Students are issued a student ID card for Research College of Nursing and Research Medical Center.
-The card is used for identification purposes and is required to be worn by students while at the College and at clinical sites.
+All students are required to have an access card for entry into the Research College of Nursing building and the B-Level area of the hospital.
+The badge is required to be worn by students while at the College and at clinical sites.
 Replacement ID cards are available for a fee through the Human Resources Office located in Research Medical Center.
-All students are required to have an access card for entry into the Research College of Nursing building and the B-Level area of the hospital.
-Lost cards will be replaced for a fee of \$5.00.
 Cards must be turned in at the time of graduation.